oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <br/>

 **Comparing NULLs:**
-<p align="justify">The only way to compare NULLs correctly is by means of the IS NULL and IS NOT NULL operators.
-That happens because what is recorded in the fields of a database for each row represents what is known.
-T</p>
+<p align="justify">The SQL NULL value serves a special purpose.
+To maintain the integrity of a database, it represents a non-existent value AND an unknown value.

+SQL uses a Ternary logic.
+Binary logic uses two values: True and False, 0 and 1, etc. Ternary logic uses three values True, False and Unknown.
+Because of that, logical operation involving a NULL results in a value of unknown.
+In this sense, any logical operation involving a NULL results in a value of unknown except for TRUE OR NULL and FALSE AND NULL because the TRUE/FALSE will be valid, but you will be actually testing 'TRUE/FALSE or UNKNOWN'.
+That means that the only way to compare NULLs correctly is by means of the IS NULL and IS NOT NULL operators.
+They return only true or false and are the best practice for incorporating NULL values into your queries. </p>
 </details>
 <br/>